jacknoutch/LSJLogeion_tools/README.md

 ## find_and_wrap_id_instances
 This script finds all the instances of `Id.` in the text and wraps them in an `<author>` tag.
 This prepares the ground for subsequent scipting.

-To execute, run the command `python3 main.py id [source] [destination]`, where `[source]` and `[destination]` are folders where containing the LSJ XML files to be amended and the intended destination for amended files.
+To execute, run the command `python main.py id [source] [destination]`, where `[source]` and `[destination]` are folders where containing the LSJ XML files to be amended and the intended destination for amended files.
 You must be in the right folder.

 The default values of `[source]` and `[destination]` are `../../LSJLogeion/` and `../../LSJLogeionNew/` respectively.